slamora/brackets-wiki/Preview-Images-Research.md

 * cut & paste do nothing when an image is displayed, copy does not update contents of clipboard

 Implementation:
+* DocumentManager.doOpen checks the documents type by means of the inferred mode and does not read the file contents, instead it create a new empty document, with immutable cm editor instance.
 * add new mode / language: API clients like extensions can check the language / mode `doc.language.id !== “image”`
     * _[jh] I have just looked into this.
 We could also add 3 new modes: GIF, PNG, JPEG._